 “Get to the motorway,” Nick yells above the noise of the overworked engine.

 Why didn’t I think of that?
 PODS never go on motorways.
-The traffic causes too much wind power, which knocks them all over the place.
+The traffic causes too much wind, which knocks them all over the place.
 In the early days, many PODS were destroyed because they ended up crashing into trucks or bridges so if I want to get away, that’s my best option.
 It’s about a mile away and I’m sure I can hold the POD and any pursuing police off until then.
-As I drive, I keep checking my rear view mirror; the POD has slowed considerably and is quite a distance back and it stays at the same distance all the way to the motorway.
+As I drive, I keep checking my rear view mirror; the POD has slowed considerably and is quite a distance back.
+It lingers there all the way to the motorway.
 I wonder why it fell back but to be honest I’m glad it did; I could be the first person to escapes one of those things.
 As I reach the motorway slip road, I let out a satisfactory smile.
 There’s no way it will follow us now.
 I glance in my rear view mirror and it’s completely clear with no sign of the POD or any chasing police cars.

 “You thinking of slowing down?”
 Nick asks suddenly.